 - Leading a routine that facilitates weight loss

-They can benefit sleep apnea since they allow the mouth to remain open while sleeping.
+You may require medical care in these cases, to the extent of using mouth appliances.
+These can benefit sleep apnea since they allow the mouth to remain open while sleeping.

 Moderate and severe sleep apnea

 “A large literature exists demonstrating the efficacy of CPAP in treating OSA symptoms.
-Snoring, a very common presenting complaint, represents turbulent airflow caused by upper airway narrowing.
+Snoring, a very common presenting complaint represents turbulent airflow caused by upper airway narrowing.
 Snoring can be bothersome to the bed partner adversely impacting their sleep quality and can lead to a loss of intimacy when it causes the patient and partner to sleep apart.
-In addition, vibration of the carotid arteries due to snoring may theoretically increase stroke risk independent of airway obstruction or hypoxemia.
+In addition, the vibration of the carotid arteries due to snoring may theoretically increase stroke risk independent of airway obstruction or hypoxemia.
 By preventing airway collapse/vibration, CPAP eliminates snoring.
 As a result, CPAP has been shown to improve sleep quality in the bed partner.
-Similarly, evidence suggests CPAP can reduce other nocturnal symptoms such as gasping or choking, nocturnal awakenings, and nocturia.”7
+Similarly, evidence suggests CPAP can reduce other nocturnal symptoms such as gasping or choking nocturnal awakenings, and nocturia.”7

 - Bilevel positive airway pressure – Similar to CPAP machines, this device also helps to hold the respiratory tract open.
 However, it delivers twice as much air as CPAP machines.

 “Instead of applying a fixed pressure throughout the respiratory cycle, BPAP applies a lower expiratory positive airway pressure (EPAP) during exhalation and a higher inspiratory positive airway pressure (IPAP) during inhalation.
 By maintaining IPAP above Pcrit, the EPAP may be reduced without airway collapse.
 This approach can lower mean airway pressure particularly during exhalation when the patient has to breathe out against the delivered pressure.
 In the only large comparative trial evaluating BPAP with CPAP in PAP-naïve OSA (n=83), nightly usage between the two groups was similar as were the range and number of complaints.
 In fact, BPAP users with a large (greater than 6 cmH2O) IPAP-EPAP difference had significantly lower compliance than CPAP users.
 Nevertheless, BPAP may be helpful in the subset of patients who complain of pressure intolerance.
 In addition, because BPAP machines can generate pressures above the maximal CPAP level of 20 cmH2O, BPAP can be useful in the most severe OSA patients.
-Finally, use of a high IPAP to EPAP difference can be used to increase the tidal volume and so provide ventilatory support in people with hypoventilation syndromes.”8
+Finally, the use of a high IPAP to EPAP difference can be used to increase the tidal volume and so provide ventilatory support in people with hypoventilation syndromes.”8

 Why should you seek medical assistance?